 Great question, MM, and one that agents often have to struggle with.
 A lot of the time, we get clients who have submitted on their own or who have had previous agents who’ve done submissions, and we really have to consider where the manuscript has been before.
 We also get writers who have an offer on the table when they come to us and they want us to negotiate better terms for them.
 Both situations have happened to me.

 I’ll answer the first part first, and I don’t know if this is what you want to hear.
-If you want to find a better offer, you will have to decline the present offer.
-The offering publisher expects you to get back to them within a reasonable time frame, sure, but they’re also not going to be very pleased with you if you go around with your new agent and pitch everywhere else because you hate their offer… while their offer is still on the table.
+If you want to find a better offer than the one you received on your unagented submission, you will have to decline the present offer.
+The offering publisher expects you to get back to them within a reasonable time frame, sure, but they’re also not going to be very pleased with you if you go around with your new agent and pitch everywhere else to find a publisher with a better offer… while their offer is still on the table.
 Imagine coming back to them and saying, “Yeah, I guess we’ll accept your crappy offer, even though we wanted that shiny publisher over there.”
 You won’t be saying that directly but they’ll know because a) a suspicious amount of time has passed and b) people in this small community of publishers talk.

 That’s going to be a horrible working relationship with a publisher you’ve offended, if they don’t pull the offer themselves.
 You will have burned a bridge and nobody wants that.
-So if you hate the offer, your new agent will try to negotiate the best possible situation.
+So if you hate the offer you received on your unagented submission, your new agent will try to negotiate the best possible situation.
 If it’s still not enough — if your agent has said that you’re considering taking this elsewhere and the publisher still won’t fight to keep you — you will pull the project and decline the offer.
-It’s a risk because you may not have interest from other publishers or, if you get another offer, it may be equal to or worse than your first.
+It’s a risk because you may not be able to find a publisher now or, if you get another offer, it may be equal to or worse than your first.
 But if you’re really unhappy, nobody needs that business relationship.

 In this situation, I usually advise people to get the best possible terms from the offering publisher and then have their agent fight for no option clause, so they can go elsewhere with their next project.
 It’s not an ideal situation because nobody wants to be unhappy, but… read to the end of the post for my big advice before even getting into this mess.

-Second, our hands are rather tied if you’ve been rejected all over Creation.
+Second, our hands are rather tied if you’ve been rejected all over Creation with your unagented submission.
 It’s true.
-That’s why we really do warn people… if their eventual goal is to get an agent, then get the agent first, before you go shopping the manuscript.
+That’s why we really do warn people… if their eventual goal is to get an agent, then get the agent first, before you try to find a publisher.
 At a lot of places, you only have one shot per project.
 I guess how doomed you are depends on if you know which editors read it.
 If you got a form rejection from that house, it means an intern read it.
 But they could’ve shown it to their bosses first.
 If you get a personal rejection from an editor, that means your agent knows who read it and might be able to pitch to another editor there or at a different imprint.
 Either way, you do risk the editor saying, “Oh, my colleague has already passed on this” or, “Oh, my intern showed me this and we’ve already passed.”
 We really do remember what we read and a repeat submission sticks out.
 That’s the worst that can happen but it still doesn’t look very good for you or your new agent.

-Same with burning your initial offer.
+Same with burning the initial offer on your unagented submission.
 This is a small industry and reputation is key.
 So here is the main thing I want everyone to take away from this post.
 If you don’t want to be published by that house–or represented by that agent, or working with that editor, etc.–then why did you query them in the first place?!?!?!?
 Agents get this all the time.
 I’ve heard colleagues and friends talking about offering representation only to have the writer start waffling.
 They want more time, they want to check in with other agents.
 Then they frantically appeal to all their Dream Agents because their last choice agent has offered representation and, since it’s not who they hoped would offer, they are queasy about working with that person.